 You may encounter some roadblocks that’ll prevent you from achieving self-mastery.
 Doubt, worry, frustration, and a range of other negative emotions may obstruct your path to self-mastery.

-However, you’ll achieve it if you remain focused and dedicated.
+However, you’ll achieve it if you remain focused and dedicated – use motivational questioning techniques to increase this focus and dedication.
 The closer you get to your goal, the more your intrinsic motivation will increase.

 A hobby can turn into a passion.
 It’s an excellent source of internal motivation.
 Passion is the spark that motivates and encourages people to achieve certain goals.